ArthurClemens/polythene/theme/theme.md

 ### Custom styles as configuration

-NOTE: Only when you are using es6 and have a symlinked folder of Polythene

 Instead of creating this theme code for all custom components, we can write the style configurations in one file.
 The default path of this file is `polythene/config/custom`, but that is a placeholder for your actual custom configuration file (more on that further down).

 The file may look like this: